 Mohs surgery treats skin cancer effectively while keeping your skin as healthy as possible.
-At Atlantic Dermatology in Wilmington, North Carolina, dermatologists Dr. Jonathan Crane and Dr. Christopher Cook provide this skin cancer treatment to people with non-melanoma skin cancers.
+At Atlantic Dermatology in Wilmington and Clinton, North Carolina, dermatologists Dr. Christopher Cook, Dr. Rene Bermudez and Dr. Dana Baigrie provide this skin cancer treatment to people with non-melanoma skin cancers.
 If you currently have skin cancer, call the office or book an appointment online to learn more about this gold-standard treatment for skin cancer.

 Mohs surgery is an effective way to treat skin cancer, and many patients prefer it due to its many benefits, including:

 Mohs surgery can be performed right in the office of Atlantic Dermatology as an outpatient procedure, meaning you go home the same day.

 Many types of skin cancer are eligible for Mohs surgery, especially basal cell and squamous cell carcinoma.
 Dr. Crane and Dr. Cook evaluate your condition to determine if you’re a good candidate.
 They utilize Mohs surgery when your cancer:

 Mohs surgery can treat certain types of melanoma that present themselves in the earliest stages.
 The process for treatment of melanoma is a little different and known as “slow” Mohs, as you need to wait longer – about a day – between each tissue removal and evaluation to determine if the surgery eradicates the cancer cells.

 To learn more about Mohs surgery as an effective way to treat skin cancer, call Atlantic Dermatology or book an appointment online.